Cardinal George Pell leaves prison after High Court quashes abuse convictions | The New Daily

 Cardinal Pell was charged by Victoria Police officers after a man came forward in 2014 alleging he and another choirboy had been sexually abused at St Patrick’s Cathedral in Melbourne in 1996.

-That boy, now in his 30s, gave evidence in court, revealing he felt compelled to come forward after the death of the other boy.
+That former choirboy, now in his 30s, gave evidence in court, revealing he felt compelled to come forward after the death of the other boy.

-A jury convicted Cardinal Pell of five charges in December 2018 after an earlier jury was unable to reach a verdict.
+A jury convicted Cardinal Pell of five charges in December 2018.
+An earlier trial had been abandoned after the jury failed to reach a verdict.

 Lawyers for the surviving complainant aren’t expected to make any statement on Tuesday.

-Victoria Police in a statement acknowledged the work of its Taskforce Sano investigators and said support was being provided to the complainant in the case.
+In a statement, Victoria Police acknowledged the work of its investigators and said support was being provided to the complainant in the case.

 “Victoria Police remains committed to investigating sexual assault offences and providing justice for victims no matter how many years have passed,” the statement said.

-Victoria’s Office of Public Prosecutions says it will not be commenting on its decision to prosecute Cardinal Pell, or on his acquittal.
+Victoria’s Office of Public Prosecutions would not comment on its decision to prosecute Cardinal Pell, or on the High Court’s ruling.

-Meanwhile, former prime minister and Pell supporter Tony Abbott told reporters in Sydney he didn’t want to comment other that saying “let the judgement speak for itself”.
+Meanwhile, former prime minister and Pell supporter Tony Abbott told reporters in Sydney he didn’t want to comment other than saying “let the judgment speak for itself”.

 “That’s as it’s been and as it will be but, as I said, today is just a day to let the High Court judgement speak for itself,” he said.

-Cardinal George Pell’s acquittal will be devastating for many people but welcomed by those who believe in his innocence.
+Cardinal Pell’s release from jail has also been welcomed by those who believe in his innocence.

 Australian Catholic Bishops Conference president and Brisbane Archbishop Mark Coleridge said the result did not change the church’s commitment to child safety.